Weather SafetyMay 21, 2026·10 min read·By Lasso Mgmt Safety Team

 8. How SafeBrief automates the threshold workflow

 Between 2011 and 2022, OSHA and BLS recorded roughly 480 worker deaths in the U.S. directly attributed to environmental heat exposure.
 The real number is higher, because heat amplifies cardiac and stroke events that get coded as the underlying disease rather than the trigger.
 Heat is, in some summer months, the leading killer of outdoor workers — not falls, not struck-by, not electrocution.
-OSHA’s Heat Illness Prevention enforcement program provides the framework for prevention.
-The framework is built around the Heat Index — the apparent temperature that combines dry-bulb and humidity — and a series of operational triggers that any foreman can use without needing a meteorologist on payroll.
+There is no final federal heat standard in effect yet, but OSHA enforces heat hazards under the General Duty Clause and its National Emphasis Program on heat, and it references the Heat Index risk levels below as recommended action triggers.
+The Heat Index — the apparent temperature that combines dry-bulb and humidity — gives any foreman a set of operational triggers without needing a meteorologist on payroll.

 Why Heat Index, not air temperature